Which Plants and Animals Live in the Temperate Forest?

 During spring growth, when the foliage of the trees has not yet fully formed, a lot of light reaches the ground and makes the plants grow on the ground.
 For this reason, many of the ground-dwelling species grow, flower, and bear fruit before late summer.
 Later, sciophilous plants, plants that like shade, begin to grow.
 Because of their highly efficient mechanisms for capturing and exploiting low-intensity light, these plants are able to survive even when foliage completely covers the ground.

-Temperate forest consist of several layers, with 1 or 2 layers of trees, a shrub layer, and a herb layer.
+Temperate forests consist of several layers, with 1 or 2 layers of trees, a shrub layer, and a herb layer.
 Lianas are also more widespread than in other temperate forests, perhaps because they can compete for light when trees have lost their leaves.
+The diversity of plant layers supports a wide array of animal species.

-In some forests deciduous species predominate, adapted to the arrival of cold weather with possible frosts and snowfalls, while in other forests conifers species predominate, resulting in temperate deciduous forests or temperate coniferous forests.
+In some forests, deciduous species predominate, adapted to the arrival of cold weather with possible frosts and snowfalls, while in other forests coniferous species predominate, resulting in temperate deciduous forests or temperate coniferous forests.

 As we can see, the vegetation of this type of forest is very diverse, but in general we can highlight the following species.